EllDy96/CarlGang/README.md

 # Implementation of a Flanger audio plug-in
 ### Introduction
-Implementation of a Flanger filter with feedback designed in **JUCE** using **Projoucer** for the audio-processor and the GUI implementation.
+Implementation of a Flanger filter with feedback designed in **JUCE** using **Projucer** for the audio-processor and the GUI implementation.
 ### What is a flanger with feedback?
 The Flanger is a Delay based audio effect.
 It is a linear audio filter based on the Delay effect but with something more.
 Its typical sound is produced by changing the delay length over time, creating a motion of regularly spaced notches in the frequency response of the filter.
 To create this motion we modulated the delay-time with a low-frequency oscillator (LFO) using three possible waveforms: sine, triangle and sawtooth.